Deepika-Garg/KakusKitchen/README.md

 [Am I Responsive?](http://ami.responsivedesign.is/) To show the website image on a range of devices.

-[Webaim](https://wave.webaim.org/) to test accesibility of the deployed website.
+[Webaim](https://wave.webaim.org/) To test accesibility of the deployed website.